HaisonOhara/Resend-attachments/README.md

 ### I  need to be able to receive emails from Resend.
 How do I do that?
 Currently, the feature to receive emails directly within Resend is not available .
 However, there are some useful workarounds that allow you to manage replies and responses.
 You can set a reply_to address while sending an email that should receive any responses.
 This could be an existing inbox or even a Slack channel.
-For example, if you want the responses to be directed to your personal email address, you can set that email as your reply_to address.
-Consequently, if a recipient replies to your email, it will be sent to the designated reply_to address .
+For example, if you want the responses to be directed to your personal email address, you can set that email as your <strong>reply_to address</strong>.
+Consequently, if a recipient replies to your email, it will be sent to the designated <strong>reply_to address</strong> .
-Additionally, if you would like to receive responses in a Slack channel, you can set the reply_to as the email address of that Slack channel.
+Additionally, if you would like to receive responses in a Slack channel, you can set the <strong>reply_to as</strong> the email address of that Slack channel.

 You can check here fore more details: https://resend.com/docs/api-reference/emails/send-email